 The network promotes, strengthens and advances the profile of female military peacekeepers, and creates a space of mutual support, mentoring, training and advocacy for UN female military personnel.
 It allows women to share their experiences and encourages the participation of female military across all ranks in UN peace operations.
 You can request to join our Facebook group: “UN Female Military Peacekeepers Network”, or contact the local network group in your mission.

 Gender Advocate of the Year award

 The United Nations Military Gender Advocate of the Year Award recognises the dedication and effort of an individual peacekeeper in promoting the principles within the United Nations Security Council Resolution 1325.
 2016 marks the first year the award will be given out.
-The selection process for a recipient began in 2015 when the Office of Military Affairs, which sits within the Department for Peacekeeping Operations (DPKO) in the United Nations, requested Force Commanders and Heads of Mission from all DPKO peacekeeping missions to nominate a military peacekeeper whom they felt had best integrated a gender perspective into peacekeeping activities.
+The selection process for a recipient began in 2015 when the Office of Military Affairs, which sits within the Department for Peace Operations (DPO) in the United Nations, requested Force Commanders and Heads of Mission from all DPO peacekeeping missions to nominate a military peacekeeper whom they felt had best integrated a gender perspective into peacekeeping activities.